 Over 15 million US households drink well water, according to the CDC.
 These private wells are not covered by the United States Environmental Protection Agency (EPA) regulations that protect public drinking water systems.
 As a private well owner, this means that you are responsible for ensuring the quantity and quality of your own water supply.

 Ground water has been used in California since the first inhabitants began using water that seeped from the springs.
 However, in some areas, the use of water is threatened by high rates of extraction and inadequate recharge, or by contamination of aquifers as a result of land use practices.
+Poor quality water is enough to make anyone want to change water providers.
+If you represent a commercial entity, you can find out how to switch your water supplier online.
 Although our country has one of the safest drinking water supplies in the world, sources can still become contaminated through:

 - naturally occurring chemicals and minerals

 If a private well was contaminated, it can impact not only the household it serves, but also nearby households using the same aquifer.
 Ground water is not 100% pure water and always contains some dissolved minerals, as it collects in the tiny pore spaces within sediments and in the fractures within bedrock.
 The presence of contaminants in drinking water can lead to health issues, including gastrointestinal illness, neurological disorders and reproductive problems.

 The top 6 causes of outbreaks in individual (private) wells are: